How to Ensure your Video Marketing Plan isn’t Killing your Profits

 Old Spice alienated a large portion of their customer base in an attempt at claiming a portion of the younger market who has been duped by their competitor’s aerosol cans of stink.

 To ensure you don’t fall into the same pit your online video marketing plan needs to be carefully crafted to achieve specific goals, without tearing down the foundations of your current success.
-If you’re goal is to reach out to a new demographic you have to do so without alienating your current customers.
+If your goal is to reach out to a new demographic you have to do so without alienating your current customers.

 If that’s not a possibility you need to focus on increasing your current customer’s loyalty and frequency of sale.
-If you have no customer base and are looking to start growth, your entire plan should be catered around branding and awareness, forgoing the hard sale until you’ve built a foundation of trust.
+If you have no customer base and are looking to start growing, your entire plan should be catered around branding and awareness, forgoing the hard sale until you’ve built a foundation of trust.

-More impressions always equals more clicks, but more clicks from an unqualified audience aren’t synonymous with more sales.
-While big numbers look impressive in marketing reports, at the end of year all that matters is if the money you spent on marketing accomplished your goals.
+More impressions always equal more clicks, but more clicks from an unqualified audience aren’t synonymous with more sales.
+While big numbers look impressive in marketing reports, at the end of the year all that matters is if the money you spent on marketing accomplished your goals.
 If your goals were appropriate for your company and market you’ll see your success directly reflected in your bottom line.